near/docs/docs/roles/developer/contracts/testing-rust.md

   ## End-to-end tests

 This is where the rubber meets the road.
 End-to-end tests will help determine if the application is behaving as expected allowing us to see the entire flow of an app from start to finish.
-Unlike the previously mentioned tests, here we will use a live network (with actual tokens) to view (in real time) how our code behaves and any problems we may encounter.
+Unlike the previously mentioned tests, here we will use a live network (i.e. "testnet") (with actual tokens) to view (in real time) how our code behaves and any problems we may encounter.
 There many are testing applications that can accomplish this, but for our purposes we will focus on the [Jest testing suite](https://jestjs.io/).

 Jest is a JavaScript testing framework that allows us to write and execute tests by writing simple JS functions.
 These tests have the following basic structure: